Travel Guide: Anchorage to Nabesna in the Summer

 Dall Sheep

---Continue east toward Glennallen, enjoying expansive views of an ancient pre-glacial lake basin.
+--Continue east toward Glennallen, enjoying expansive views of an ancient glacial lake basin.

 Wrangell Mountains over the Copper River

 --Moving east along the Glenn Hwy you'll see the impressive peaks of the Wrangell Mountains, left to right Mt Sanford 16,237 ft; Mt Drum 12,010 ft; and Mt Wrangell 14,163 ft.
-The local/native nickname is the "Dancing Mountains" because they appear to trade places as you view them from different places in the basin, as you travel the roads around the mountains.
+The local/native nickname is the "Dancing Mountains" because they appear to dance around or trade places as you view them from different places in the basin through your travels.

 Nelchina Glacier, Chugach Mountains by Takeshi Sugimoto

---South of the road you'll note the Nelchina Glacier (across from Eureka) and the long Heavenly Ridge off the toe of the glacier; the next glacier visible to the east is Tazlina Glacier.
-This area was once part of a route miners used to traverse glaciers to Valdez; some folks still make the trek on snowmachines.
+--South of the road you'll spot the sinuous Nelchina Glacier (across from Eureka) and the long Heavenly Ridge off the toe of the glacier.
+The next glacier visible to the east is Tazlina Glacier.
+This area was once part of a route miners used to traverse glaciers to Valdez; some folks still make the trek on snowmachines (what Alaskans call snowmobiles).

 --Outhouse rest area near Mendeltna Creek around mile 160 if needed (not on the Bell's map)

-Fuel up options: Glennallen Fuel @ mile 187 Glenn Hwy before the junction (south side of hwy, old-timey gas station/garage, pay at the pump 7 days/wk, plumbed restrooms) or Chistochina @ mile 33 Tok Cutoff (summer hours 7am-9pm Mon-Sat) which is much more scenic and "old school" Alaska, and possible lunch stop-
+Fuel up options: Glennallen Fuel @ mile 187 Glenn Hwy before the junction (south side of hwy, old-timey gas station/garage, pay at the pump 7 days/wk, plumbed restrooms); Chistochina @ mile 33 Tok Cutoff (summer hours 7am-9pm Mon-Sat) which is much more quaint Alaska.
+See note below on lunch stop.
+The view of the Wrangell Mountains towering over the Chistochina River just beyond Posty’s at the bridge is one of the most spectacular anywhere in Alaska.

 Various outhouses along the way (see Bell's travel map linked above).

---Possible Lunch stop: 4 hours drive from Anchorage puts you around Chistochina where you'll find a really spectacular view of the Wrangells and Chistochina River near its confluence with the Copper River - the best photo spot is from the bridge but the parking area with outhouse is just before the bridge, could be a lunch stop; Posty's Trading Post gas station in Chisto is a "quaint" place with plumbed restrooms, a small general store, and good selection of native AK crafts/beadwork https://www.facebook.com/PostysNativeGiftShop/ with picnic tables on a lawn in summer.
+--Possible Lunch stop: 4 hours drive from Anchorage puts you around Chistochina where you'll find one of the most spectacular views of the Wrangell Mountains and Chistochina River near its confluence with the Copper River - the best photo spot is from the bridge.
+Just before the bridge is a turnoff to a parking area with an outhouse.
+Posty's Trading Post in Chistochina is quaint, with gas, propane, plumbed restrooms, small general store, and nice selection of locally made Alaska Native hand crafts and art https://www.facebook.com/PostysNativeGiftShop/ with picnic tables on grass in summer.

---Interpretive sign and pullout near mile 56 offers exceptional photo opportunities of the Wrangell Mtns and headwaters country of the Copper River; notable views of the Tanada Peaks and Capital Mtn .
+--Interpretive sign and pullout near mile 56 offers exceptional photo opportunities of the Wrangell Mountains and headwaters country of the Copper River; incredible views of the Tanada Peaks and Capital Mountain.

 The volcanoes of the Wrangell Mountains